Shub2798/Terrorism/README.md

 # Terrorism Predictor

-There are three different files doing various functionalities:
+There are two different files doing various functionalities:
 1)show_notebook(in).ipynb presents the analysis of terrorism based on cities and location and various weapons used.
 It also presents yearly analysis on the terrorism